 Ayun Stream Nature Reserve and its gorgeous waterfalls

-This family-friendly hike located north of Kiryat Shmona and by the Lebanese border is along the gorge of the Ayun Stream.
-The stream starts in the Ayun Valley in Southern Lebanon and flows to the Hula Valley, a descent of about 150 meters.
+This family-friendly hike located north of Kiryat Shmona and by the Lebanese border is in a nature reserve in the Ayun Stream gorge.
+This stream starts in the Ayun Valley in Southern Lebanon and flows to the Hula Valley, a descent of about 150 meters.
 There are four impressive waterfalls in the nature reserve.
 The most spectacular is the Tanur Waterfall, which is about 30-meters high.
-This is a one-way hike and how to get back to one’s car needs to be thought out in advance.
-There are several options.
-There are wading pools for kids by the Lower Parking Lot, one of which is shaded.
+There are also wading pools for kids by the Lower Parking Lot, one of which is shaded.
 Most visitors treat this as a one-way hike, in which case you will need to think how to get back to your car.
 Alternatively, you can hike it as a one-way there and back hike as described.

 Time: About 2½ hours there and back.